jayzyaj/react-native-redux-navigation-v2-boilerplate/README.md

 1. Clone the project repository `https://github.com/jayzyaj/react-native-with-redux-react-navigation-v2-boilerplate`

-2. Go inside the project directory that you have cloned and open the terminal or command line and run `npm -i` or `yarn install` to install all the package needed
+2. Go inside to the project directory that you have cloned and open the terminal or command line and run `npm -i` or `yarn install` to install all the package needed

 3. Link all the libraries and dependencies run `react-native link`